feenkcom/gtoolkit.com/pages/index.md

       </div>
       <div class="col-lg-6">
         <h2>For managers</h2>
         <p class="lead">Systems must not remain black boxes.
 They can be made explainable.
 For non-technical people, too.
-This has implications on how decisions are made and how budgets are attracted and allocated.</p>
+This has implications on how you can make decisions and how you can allocate and attract budgets.</p>
       </div>
       <div class="col-lg-6">
         <h2>For researchers</h2>
-        <p class="lead">Moldable development is a new research space and Glamorous Toolkit is an engineered platform on top of which this new space can be explored inexpensively.</p>
+        <p class="lead">Moldable development opens a new research space and Glamorous Toolkit is an engineered platform on top of which this new space can be explored inexpensively.</p>
       </div>
       <div class="col-lg-6">
         <h2>For teachers</h2>